MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ### Enable read receipt setting to receive events

 Read receipt setting can be enabled or disabled by the tenant admin or the user.
-To receive read receipt event by your bot ensure that the read receipt [admin setting](/microsoftteams/messaging-policies-in-teams#messaging-policy-settings) or [user setting](https://support.microsoft.com/office/use-read-receipts-for-messages-in-microsoft-teams-533f2334-32ef-424b-8d56-ed30e019f856) is turned on for the tenant.
+To receive a read receipt event by your bot, ensure that the read receipt [admin setting](/microsoftteams/messaging-policies-in-teams#messaging-policy-settings) or [user setting](https://support.microsoft.com/office/use-read-receipts-for-messages-in-microsoft-teams-533f2334-32ef-424b-8d56-ed30e019f856) is turned on for the tenant.

 ## Send a message